 Impressions are calculated as the total number of times content and messaging was displayed across a platform.
 May include duplicate views among individuals who have been exposed to the campaign assets across multiple platforms.
+Last Revised 6-6-25.
+A former version of this report inaccurately reported the CYBHI public awareness campaigns garnered 1.3T impressions.

 Providing Services Where Lives are Lived Imagine needing support and driving or taking a bus an hour each way for your initial appointment, only to find out it wasn't the right fit.
 Right back to square one, or worse.
 Consider all the physical and mental energy and discipline it takes to get comfortable with asking for support in the first place - especially coming from a family that doesn't talk about mental health.
 This is the reality for many Californians, although the scope and severity of challenges vary based on many factors, including income, identity, and geography.
 The CYBHI is investing in resources to break down barriers to accessing mental health and substance use supports by bringing services to where Californians live, work, and play.
 This includes homes, communities, childcare providers, schools, colleges, health care settings, and online.
 If we are to reimagine behavioral health support in a meaningful way, we must create options for individuals to access services in spaces that are safe, familiar, and comfortable.

-Section Color Key

-- Homes and Communities

-- Education Settings

-- Digital Spaces

-- Health Care Settings

-Scaling What Works

-The Evidence-Based Practices and Community-Defined Evidence Practices (EBP/CDEP) Grant Program scales prevention, early intervention, and resiliency programs that provide culturally responsive and gender-affirming behavioral health care and supports to California's children, youth, and their families and caregivers.
+Homes and Communities Education Settings Digital Spaces Health Care Settings Scaling What Works The Evidence-Based Practices and Community-Defined Evidence Practices (EBP/CDEP) Grant Program scales prevention, early intervention, and resiliency programs that provide culturally responsive and gender-affirming behavioral health care and supports to California's children, youth, and their families and caregivers.
 Department: Department of Health Care Services

 "One of the ways allcove stands out to me is by going against a lot of stereotypes and old-fashioned sayings.
 We're creating a movement for mental health, and we're showing that, with enough perseverance, this is something that can be accessible to anyone, regardless of their background."

-Youth Members of allcove San Juan Capistrano's Youth Advisory Group EBP Round 4 Recipient

-By the Numbers
+Youth Members of allcove San Juan Capistrano's Youth Advisory Group EBP Round 4 Recipient By the Numbers